gatsbyjs/gatsby/docs/blog/2019-08-23-creating-a-purpose-driven-media-platform/index.md

 The platform is receiving a nationwide digital and out of home (OOH) campaign to support the [Quit Cigarettes](https://uk.changeincorporated.com/quit-cigarettes) mission.

 <Pullquote citation="Toby Lee, AZ, Product Owner Change Incorporated">
-  “Your flexibility, professionalism, and high standards throughout have been very much appreciated.
+  "Your flexibility, professionalism, and high standards throughout have been very much appreciated.
 We started with an ambitious set of goals and a very tight deadline, and I was fully expecting we would have to look at compromises for what we were hoping to achieve.
 Thanks to your efforts we have a really solid foundation, technically, experientially, and visually, to continue building and iterating on what is already a great website (and dashboard!).
-On top of all that, it’s a pleasure working with you all.
-Great work, thank you!”
+On top of all that, it's a pleasure working with you all.
+Great work, thank you!"
 </Pullquote>

 ## The Full Story

 ### Taking a pause to improve pace

 Change Incorporated had a well-defined brief including a list of their desired features.
-Some of this was new territory for [Clearleft](https://clearleft.com) from a technical perspective – we don’t typically do backend website builds so we enlisted a tech partner [Nearform](https://www.nearform.com/) to support us in delivering the project.
+Some of this was new territory for [Clearleft](https://clearleft.com) from a technical perspective – we don't typically do backend website builds so we enlisted a tech partner [Nearform](https://www.nearform.com/) to support us in delivering the project.

 We proposed a headless Content Management System (CMS) with server-side rendering.
 Nearform helped validate this and proposed a static site renderer.
 We based the project on the JAMstack architecture: an approach based on client-side JavaScript, reusable APIs and prebuilt Markup.